biopython/biopython.github.io/wiki/SeqIO.md

 ### Random subsequences

-This script will read a Genbank file with a whole mitochondrial genome (e.g. the tabaco mitochondria, *Nicotiana tabacum mitochondrion* [NC\_006581](http://www.ncbi.nlm.nih.gov/entrez/viewer.fcgi?db=nucleotide&val=NC_006581)), create 500 records containing random fragments of this genome, and save them as a fasta file.
+This script will read a Genbank file with a whole mitochondrial genome (e.g. the tobacco mitochondrion, *Nicotiana tabacum mitochondrion* [NC\_006581](http://www.ncbi.nlm.nih.gov/entrez/viewer.fcgi?db=nucleotide&val=NC_006581)), create 500 records containing random fragments of this genome, and save them as a fasta file.
 These subsequences are created using a random